- Nov 26, 2020

 Keep an eye out on our social media platforms for a very exciting announcement following the conclusion of our Riding the Wave series!

-Riding the Wave: Rebuilding Coral Reefs schedule:
+Our Riding the Wave: Rebuilding Coral Reefs schedule:

-July 24: What are the goals of reef restoration?
+June 9: Riding the Wave: What are the goals of reef restoration?

-Lisa Carne from Fragments of Hope, Dr. Maya Trotz from Fragments of Hope and Tom Moore from NOAA talk with Dr. Megan Morikawa and Dr. Johanna Calle on the challenges of defining what successful reef restoration looks like.
+Lisa Carne from Fragments of Hope, Dr. Maya Trotz from Fragments of Hope and Tom Moore from NOAA talk with Dr. Megan Morikawa and Dr. Johanna Calle speak on the challenges of defining what successful reef restoration looks like.
 Is it possible to restore critical coral reefs?

 Dr. Ernesto Arias from CINVESTAV and Dr. Edwin Hernandez from the University of Puerto Rico discuss the state of coral reefs in Latin America.
 Can we scale reef restoration and research in Latin America?